-Beamish’s Golden Jubilee celebrations will begin with the Happy Birthday Beamish! event during February Half Term, from 15th to 23rd February.
-Visitors will be able to join in with birthday parties, games and activities across the museum.
+Beamish’s Golden Jubilee celebrations began with the Happy Birthday Beamish! event during February Half Term, where visitors joined in with birthday parties, games and activities across the museum.

 The 50th anniversary celebrations will continue throughout 2020, with events, exhibitions, competitions and special souvenirs.
 Visitors are being asked to share their own memories of Beamish, from family days out to school trips.

 Rhiannon Hiles, Beamish’s Deputy Director, started as a volunteer at Beamish 25 years ago – and is also celebrating her own 50th birthday this year.

 She said: “We are so excited to be celebrating our 50th anniversary with all of our visitors, staff, volunteers and supporters and what a year we have in store!

 “With record visitor numbers of over 800,000 last year, we are looking forward to a year to remember with activities and celebrations to mark our very special Golden Jubilee.